extemporelang/extemporelang.github.io/_docs/reference/new/generics.md

 title: Generics
 ---

+## TODO

+Add something about alloc/zalloc etc with generics.

 ## Introduction

 In an earlier chapter we saw how you could overload functions so that they could handle different types appropriately: